-The geotechnical test work program will obtain samples from approximately 150 five-metre-deep pits and 22 twenty-metre drill holes and is being undertaken to confirm the soil and ground characteristics of the Songwe Hill project area.
+The geotechnical test work program obtained samples from approximately 150 five-metre-deep pits and 22 twenty-metre drill holes and is being undertaken to confirm the soil and ground characteristics of the Songwe Hill project area.

-The geotechnical samples are being tested and investigated in Malawi at the Geoconsult Limited laboratories in Lilongwe and will provide the detailed geotechnical information that is required to finalize the detailed engineering design plans, prior to the completion of the Feasibility Study expected in Q1 2022.
+The geotechnical samples were tested and investigated in Malawi at the Geoconsult Limited laboratories in Lilongwe and provide the detailed geotechnical information that is required to finalize the detailed engineering design plans, prior to the completion of the Feasibility Study expected in Q2 2022.